ukushu/DataExporter/README.md

 **Description:**

 Simple class to work with ```ini``` files.
-Ini files data saved with the following dara: "Section", "key" and "value"
+Ini files data saved with the following dara: "Section", "key" and "value".

+It's slow because of it's based on 'kernel32.dll' methods.
+If you need to read/write lot of data better to use some another library.
+But in another case its a good way.

 **Example usage:**